jchen187/BaseNextJS/README.md

 https://github.com/zeit/next.js/issues/10059
 https://github.com/PrismJS/prism/issues/2186
 https://github.com/zeit/next-plugins/issues/70

+#### FRONTEND - WORKS
+import the plugins directly into `_app.js` along with any css files.

+However it seems like you will run into issues when you try to build and run on production.
+Therefore it might make sense to do all the imports in a separate file and call that file from whatever page you are on.

+### Important Prism Notes
+Do not have Prism.highlightAll() in the component and the page calling the component.
+You will run into multiple issues.
+In short, do not call Prism.highlight multiple times.

+If you have other components wrapped in div tags, they may be adversely affected.

+You dont have to mention show-language and copy-to-clipboard in plugins.
+They automatically show up once you import the plugins(maybe true for all browsers except for firefox?)

+Plugins are not working properly on Firefox
+- might be due to cache(but it even shows after you do a hard refresh). if you look at the dev tools, you will notice the html is not correct. if you are good on chrome and safari, i wouldnt worry too much

 ## Babel
 Babel is responsible for compiling new code es6 and transpiling to older code.
 The .babelrc file will be used in storybook and in regular dev